maldojr88/MaldoMessageQueue/NETTY.md

 - Most threads would probably be blocking most of the time (wasted resources)
 - Each thread requires stack space (wasted resources) (64KB - 1MB depending on the OS)
-- Context switching within threads becomes a bottle neck (mayber after 10k threads)
+- Context switching within threads becomes a bottleneck (mayber after 10k threads)

 ![alt text](https://github.com/maldojr88/MaldoMessageQueue/blob/main/notes/onesockperthread.jpeg)

 NIO (non-blocking I/O) <br>
 selector() - hooks into the event notification API of the OS.
-Allows 1 Thread to handle more than 1 connection
+Allows 1 Thread to handle more than 1 connection.
+Selector is the linchpin of Java's non-blocking I/O

 Main Building blocks